Immunity

 Governmental entities are not immune from suit for any injury caused by the dangerous or defective condition of any public building, structure, dam, reservoir, or other public improvement owned and controlled by the governmental entity.
 Immunity is not removed for latent defective conditions, nor shall this section apply unless constructive or actual notice to the governmental entity of the condition is alleged and proved.
 T.C.A. § 29-20-204.

-Governmental entities may be sued for injury proximately caused by a negligent act or omission of an employee within the scope of his employment, unless the injury arises or results from:
+Governmental entities may also be sued for injury proximately caused by a negligent act or omission of an employee within the scope of his employment, unless the injury arises or results from:

 - misrepresentation by an employee, whether or not such is negligent or intentional;